Part 1 - How to Find the Perfect Cottage Investment Property in Ontario

 When we were looking at cottage properties, I dealt with a number of different agents – some were fantastic and others were downright terrible.
 But the one consistent trait I had to get used to, was that cottage country realtors work at a MUCH slower pace, than Toronto.
 It was the most frustrating part of the process for me, as I’m used to the hustle and fast-paced Toronto housing market.
 I submitted one offer and didn’t hear a word for 3 days!
 Alas, it was my first lesson in learning to slow down and chill a little.

 (UPDATE) Since writing this article, I have heard from hundreds of buyers who have experienced frustration finding a cottage country realtor, so we did the research for you and have partnered up with a group of fabulous realtors throughout Ontario, who share the same hustle we do!
-You can find our specialists here.
+Contact us for a list of great Realtors.

 Step #3 – Create your wish list